gkrishn1/AWS_EKS_Fargate_Implementation_Steps/README.md

 4)	Configure AWS load balancer controller for AWS fargate with the below steps:

-     a)	Allow the cluster to use AWS Identity and Access Management (IAM) for service accounts by running the following command:
+     - Allow the cluster to use AWS Identity and Access Management (IAM) for service accounts by running the following command:

                `eksctl utils associate-iam-oidc-provider --region <aws-region> --cluster <EKS cluster name> --approve`

-           Ex: aws-region => us-west-2
+       **Ex:** aws-region => us-west-2

-   -       EKS cluster => test
+       EKS cluster => test

-      b)	To create a service account named aws-load-balancer-controller in the kube-system namespace for the AWS Load Balancer Controller, run           the following command:
+      - To create a service account named aws-load-balancer-controller in the kube-system namespace for the AWS Load Balancer Controller, run           the following command:

                 `eksctl create iamserviceaccount \
                 --cluster=YOUR_CLUSTER_NAME \
                 --namespace=kube-system \
                 --name=aws-load-balancer-controller \
                 --attach-policy-    arn=arn:aws:iam::<AWS_ACCOUNT_ID>:policy/AWSLoadBalancerControllerIAMPolicy \
                  --override-existing-serviceaccounts --approve`

-      c)	To download an IAM policy that allows the AWS Load Balancer Controller to make calls to AWS APIs on your behalf, run the following command:
+      - To download an IAM policy that allows the AWS Load Balancer Controller to make calls to AWS APIs on your behalf, run the following command:

-     `curl -o iam_policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.4/docs/install/iam_policy.json`
+                `curl -o iam_policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-  controller/v2.4.4/docs/install/iam_policy.json`

-      d)	To create an IAM policy using the policy that you downloaded in step c, run the following command:
+      - To create an IAM policy using the policy that you downloaded in step c, run the following command:

                  `aws iam create-policy \
                   --policy-name AWSLoadBalancerControllerIAMPolicy \
                   --policy-document file://iam_policy.json`

-      e)	Install the AWS Load Balancer Controller using Helm To add the Amazon EKS chart repo to Helm, run the following command:
+      - Install the AWS Load Balancer Controller using Helm To add the Amazon EKS chart repo to Helm, run the following command:

                   `helm repo add eks https://aws.github.io/eks-charts`

         To install the TargetGroupBinding custom resource definitions (CRDs), run the following command:

                    `kubectl apply -k "github.com/aws/eks-charts/stable/aws-load-balancer-controller//crds?ref=master"`

         To install the Helm chart, run the following command:

                     `helm install aws-load-balancer-controller eks/aws-load-balancer-controller \
                    --set clusterName=YOUR_CLUSTER_NAME \